 An individual may audit a course with the written permission of the instructor.
 Auditing is defined as attending a course without receiving academic credit.
 Practicum/doctoral courses may not be audited.
 The instructor will not accept papers, tests, or examinations from an auditor.
 In no case may the auditor request credit for the course on the basis of having audited it.
 SHIS does not allow auditing.

-A student who wishes to receive credit for a course which he or she has taken at another institution and which is similar in content to any course offered at the School is to submit a Petition for Equivalency form available in the Office of the Director of Admissions or Student Affairs.
-The student should contact the Director of Admissions, (see program section) who will initiate the process by presenting the petition and the required documentation for approval.
+A student who wishes to receive credit for a course which he or she has taken at another institution and which is similar in content to any course offered at the School is to submit required documentation for a Petition for Equivalency to the Director of Admissions.
 Courses for which grades of less than “B” were achieved will not be accepted for equivalency.
 For specific details see the student handbook on the school web site www.shis.uth.tmc.edu /students/currentstudents.

 Absences include short-term military obligations, and students who withdraw from school for longer military obligations.
 These provisions apply only to a student who withdraws from the School to perform active military service as a member of the US armed forces or Texas National Guard, but does not apply to a student who withdraws from the School solely to perform one or more training exercises as a member of the National Guard.